 Gagging or choking while trying to take your medications is never fun.
 But if you have trouble swallowing pills, this unpleasant scenario might be a regular occurrence.
 So what can you do to make the medicine, y'know, go down?

 "Trouble swallowing pills is something we deal with all the time, especially with larger tablets and capsules," says Danielle Hambrick, PharmD, operational enablement manager of diagnostic testing for Walgreens.
-The good news is that there's almost always something that can be done to make the situation easier.
+And there's almost always something that can be done to make the situation easier.
 Here are six strategies to try.

 Video of the Day